- Ashbrooke Lodge B&B Doolin (1)

 Day 2: Galway City & Connemara

-This morning take the trip to Galway.
+This morning you'll be driven to Galway.
+Relax as your chauffeur takes you through the beautiful Irish countryside.
 Galway City is known as the City of Tribes.
 Eyre Square is the center piece to Galway City and was officially presented to the city in 1710 by Mayor Edward Eyre, from whom it took its name.
 Originally surrounded with a wooden fence, it was enclosed with iron railings in the late 1700s.

-Take a walk from Eyre Square down Shop Street to Quay Street where you will see a number of pubs and restaurants with outdoor seating as well as many craft shops.
-You will then travel out to Connemara where you will stay the night.
+Give your chauffeur a few hours off as you take in this walkable city.
+Take a stroll from Eyre Square down Shop Street to Quay Street where you will see a number of pubs and restaurants with outdoor seating as well as many craft shops.
+Later on, your chauffeur will take you to Connemara where you will stay the night.

 Overnight in Abbeyglen Castle Hotel.